brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 #### Key dependencies

-This project depends crucially on the dependencies, highlighted below.
+This project depends crucially on the dependencies highlighted below.
 A full list of dependencies can be found in `Project.toml`, with exact versions in the `Manifest.toml`.

 ##### [AllenNeuropixels.jl](https://github.com/brendanjohnharris/AllenNeuropixels.jl)